JohnLacerdaOliveira/VFXRates/README.md

    git clone https://github.com/yourusername/VFXRates.git
    cd VFXRates

-2. **Configure User Secrets / Environment Variables:**
+2. **Configure User Secrets**
 If you wish to override any settings (e.g., connection strings, API keys), use User Secrets or set environment variables in your IDE’s launch settings.

 3. **Set Up the Database:**

-Make sure to start the sqlserver and rabbitMQ containers
+Make sure to start the sqlserver and rabbitMQ containers running the following command in the project's root directory:

+`docker-compose up sqlserver rabbitmq`

 The application automatically runs EF Core migrations on startup.
 In development, the database will be deleted and re-created on each run.